huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 }
 ```

 It'll console.log until the condition is no longer fulfilled!
-So in this case we'll console.log random numbers until random_num assumes the value 15.
+So, in this case, we'll console.log random numbers until random_num assumes the value 15.

 Here's another example!